Corymbia bunites

-Corymbia bunites, commonly known as the Blackdown yellowjacket, is a species of tall tree that is endemic to Queensland.
+Corymbia bunites, commonly known as Blackdown yellowjacket, is a species of tall tree that is endemic to Queensland.
 It has rough bark on the trunk and branches, lance-shaped or curved adult leaves, flower buds in groups of seven, white flowers and barrel-shaped, urn-shaped or spherical fruit.

 Description

 Corymbia bunites is a tree that typically grows to a height of 25 m and forms a lignotuber.
 It has soft, rough, flaky yellowish or brownish bark on the trunk and branches.
 Young plants and coppice regrowth have egg-shaped to lance-shaped leaves that are 80-165 mm long and 20-35 mm wide.
 Adult leaves are the same shade of green on both sides, lance-shaped or curved, 70-200 mm long and 12-35 mm wide, tapering to a petiole 10-26 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-25 mm long, each branch of the peduncle with seven buds that are sessile or on pedicels up to 4 mm long.
 Mature buds are oval, about 7 mm long and 5 mm wide with a variably shaped operculum.
 The flowers are white and the fruit is a woody barrel-shaped, urn-shaped or spherical capsule 8-12 mm long and 7-11 mm wide with the valves enclosed in the fruit.